 I’m a great believer in taking small steps in order to make big changes, so here are some simple ways that your business can start to use Analytics more effectively.
-If you need help doing these tasks, then get in touch and a Google Analytics Qualified member of Team Hallam can help you out:
+If you need help doing these tasks, then get in touch and a member of our team can help you out.

 1. Set up your goals